 I have a golden rule when it comes to sourcing second-hand fabric from thrift stores – always buy fabulous fabric no matter what form it comes in.
-At the Burlingame Goodwill Outlet store, I plucked a beautiful ikat scarf that wasn’t large enough to make a garment but could be mixed with other fabric, like this button-down shirt.
+At the Burlingame Goodwill Outlet store, I rescued a beautiful ikat scarf that wasn’t large enough to make a garment but could be mixed with other fabric, like this button-down shirt.
 I’ve used this handy refashion hack many times when I had to make do with a shortage of fabric.

 I chose Simplicity 1461* because the center panel of the tunic made a great focal point for the scarf.
 The last thing I need is another tunic, but I’m hopelessly addicted to them.
 Tunics are comfortable to wear when my weight fluctuates and impart a boho-chic vibe I adore.
 When I want to look dressy without trying too hard, I throw on a tunic with skinny jeans and boots.